serigra/CV-Typst-Template/README.md

+# CV Template based on Quarto, R and Typst.

 This is a CV template based on Quarto, R and Typst.

-Large parts of this code are borrowed from Kazuharu Yanagimoto's [typst implementation](https://github.com/kazuyanagimoto/quarto-awesomecv-typst/blob/main/README.md), which is again is based on Byungjin Park’s LaTex implementation ([Awesome-CV](https://github.com/posquit0/Awesome-CV)), which again is inspired by
+Large parts of this code are borrowed from Kazuharu Yanagimoto's [typst implementation](https://github.com/kazuyanagimoto/quarto-awesomecv-typst/blob/main/README.md), which again is based on Byungjin Park’s LaTex implementation ([Awesome-CV](https://github.com/posquit0/Awesome-CV)), which again is inspired by
 Paul Tsouchlos’s [modern-cv](https://typst.app/universe/package/modern-cv/) in typst.

 Additionally, I am very thankful for Aaron Schiffs' [explanation](https://github.com/quarto-dev/quarto-cli/discussions/10690) on how he customized his typst format using `grid()`, which I took over for the two-column layout in my CV template.

-The full CV is available [here](https://serigra.github.io/Webpage_Quarto/about/files/CV.pdf).
+My full CV is available [here](https://serigra.github.io/Webpage_Quarto/about/files/CV.pdf).

 ![](example_image.png)